U.S. life expectancy falls for second straight year — as drug overdoses soar

 If you make it to age 65, you’ll likely live longer than 78 years.
 People who were 65 years old in 2016 can expect to live another 19 years, the NCHS team projected.
 It breaks down to almost 21 years more for women and 18 years more for men.

-U.S. life expectancy does not stack up well compared to other rich countries.
-The Organization for Economic Cooperation and Development keeps an index of life expectancy and the U.S. falls in between Chile and Turkey in terms of average rates, and far behind Britain, France or Greece.
+U.S. life expectancy does not stack up well compared with other rich countries.
+The Organization for Economic Cooperation and Development keeps an index of life expectancy, and the U.S. falls in between Chile and Turkey in terms of average rates, and far behind Britain, France and Greece.

 Related: When U.S. life expectancy hit a new high